pjnalls/pjnalls.github.io/src/content/blog/en/intro-to-language-laddering.md

 ---

-As for myself, I plan to ladder 3 of my languages.<br/>
+As for me, I plan to ladder 3 of my languages.<br/>
-Below are some more ideas of how to ladder languages, which I plan to use myself:
+Below are some more ideas of how to ladder languages, which I plan to use:

 🌐 Learn Portuguese with my Spanish.<br/>
 🌐 Learn Cantonese Chinese with my Mandarin Chinese.<br/>